 There was nothing to stop people from mining bitcoin, or investing in the Ethereum crowd-sale when they were launched.
 Most people chose not to, however.
 Yes, with the launch of some protocols there was a degree of privileged access to their earlier funding rounds, but this is no different to any business that convinces individuals to take on the high degrees of risk to invest in them in the early stages.
 We all know the bigger the risk, the higher the potential reward.

-The other criticism I wish to debunk is that Blockchain has no real-world utility.
+The other criticism I wish to debunk is that ' Blockchain has no real-world utility/ blockchain is a scam'.
 This is incredibly short-sighted.
 Blockchain networks provide a trust layer for the internet.
 Prior to the invention of blockchain via the Bitcoin white paper, it simply wasn't possible to transact online with another party without an intermediary.

 As a result of this, we saw Google, Facebook, etc. establish themselves as internet titans providing the trust layer of the internet for many users.
 In return, they harvested data about their online activities turning them into trillion-dollar companies.
 One cannot underestimate how significant an innovation the trust model provided by blockchain networks is.
 It is gargantuan, as it enables trust to move from an organisation's or an intermediary's boundaries into a decentralised network.
 The implications of which I don't believe many quite appreciate the significance of yet.